openkruise/website/blog/en-us/blog1.md

 | Selective upgrade | No | Yes |
 | Change Pod ownership | No | Yes |

-Certainly, Kruise will continue to improve `Advanced StatefulSet` for stateful applications.
+Now, a clear recommendation to Kruise users is if your applications require fixed Pod names (identities for Pod network and storage), you can start with `Advanced StatefulSet`.
-However, had `CloneSet` been ready, a clear recommendation to Kruise users would be if your applications require fixed Pod names, you can start with `Advanced StatefulSet`.
 Otherwise, `CloneSet` is the primary choice of **Set** -suffix controllers (if `DaemonSet` is not applicable).

 ### Summary